Characteristics2,3

 CONTRAINDICATIONS

-• Known hypersensitivity to any botulinum toxin product or to any of the components in the formulation.
+• Known hypersensitivity to any botulinum toxin product or to any of the components (human albumin, sucrose) in the formulation.

 • Infection at the proposed injection site(s) because it could lead to severe local or disseminated infection.